TCodina/TCodina.github.io/_posts/2023-05-01-linear_regression_practice.md

 model = nn.Linear(M, 1, bias=False)
 ```

-It is interesting to note that by initializing the model in that way, behind the scenes Pytorch already took care of defining the weights which will be trained in later.
+It is interesting to note that by initializing the model in that way, behind the scenes Pytorch already took care of defining the weights which will be trained later.
 These can be seen by checking the model's parameters attribute

 ```python